Macrobiotic Diet for Migraine: Foods, Principles And Migraine Prevention

 Does a Macrobiotic Diet Help Migraine?

-Some people report improvements in migraine when switching to a diet that emphasizes whole foods and reduces processed foods.
+Some people notice improvements when switching to whole foods and reducing processed items.
+Benefits include:

 Migraine Elimination Diet